gregoryterry/Create-New-Users-with-PowerShell---Log-into-the-domain/README.md

 </p>

 <h1>Create several domain users and attempt to log into client GTWS-01 (Azure)</h1>
-This tutorial outlines the creation for new users using PowerShell on Azure Virtual Machines.<br />
+This tutorial outlines the creation of new users using PowerShell on Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>